 Early Decision II

-Early Decision II (ED II) is a second binding early application round offered by many US colleges, with a January deadline and a February decision — functionally identical to Early Decision I but later in the cycle.
+Early Decision II (ED II) is a second binding early application round offered by many US colleges, with a January deadline and a February decision.
+It is functionally identical to Early Decision I but later in the cycle.

 Key Facts